 It works swift and the UI is clean, thanks to lack of ads.
 You can do long strings of calculations without losing the track of the order because it displays the sequence on the top which makes it easier to use.

 Even though it is a great app but it does not have advanced features like log, trigonometry, exponents, and roots.

-4. Pcalc lite: best scientific calculator for iPad
+4. Pcalc lite: the best scientific calculator for iPad

 Now we have the basic apps sorted, but what if we need more.
 Students with advanced algebra probably use calculators more than anyone else and they deserve an app that offers them a calculator which solves their trigonometric functions and logs.
 Pcalc does is its job and offers advanced functionalities like sine, log, exponents, square, square roots, etc.

-It has a few constants values which is a plus if you need a reference.
+It has a few constants values which are a plus if you need a reference.